cproctor/qualitative-coding/README.md

 # Qualitative Coding

-Qualitative coding for comptuer scientists.
+Qualitative coding for computer scientists.

 Qualitative coding is a form of feature extraction in which text (or images, video, etc.) is tagged with features of interest.
 Sometimes the codebook is